 While nothing is certain in the high-risk, high-reward business of new drug development, biotech and biopharma companies like Biogen are benefiting from a relatively friendly regulatory environment, said Alethia Young, head of health care research at Cantor Fitzgerald.

-"I think the FDA has been very supportive of getting drugs approved and collaborating with manufacturers, "Fitzgerald said, "and that's a big theme across all these companies."
+"I think the FDA has been very supportive of getting drugs approved and collaborating with manufacturers," Young said, "and that's a big theme across all these companies."

 On Thursday, Cambridge-based Biogen reported that its 2019 revenue was $14.4 billion, a 7% increase over 2018.
 The bulk of that growth came from the company's multiple sclerosis treatments (including the drug Ocrevus) and its treatment of spinal muscular atrophy called Spinraza.

 But as far as health care investors are concerned, all eyes are on aducanumab, and whether it can clear the regulatory hurdles necessary to make it to market, said Sahak Manuelian, managing director of equities trading at Wedbush Securities.

 "If it does in fact work, or shows that it works, it could be a huge blockbuster drug," Manuelian said.